aetperf/aetperf.github.io/_posts/2020-05-22-A-Quick-study-of-air-quality-in-Lyon-with-Python.md

-Now we merge the data corresponding to the 3 different years:
+And we merge the data corresponding to the 3 different years:

 ```python